-Credit Risk Management

-Credit risk refers to risk whereby a counterparty or borrower may default on contractual obligations or agreements, or have an intention not to abide by an agreement, resulting in losses to CAB Bank.
-CAB Bank thus places significance on credit risk management compatible with international standards and regulatory requirements, environmental impacts and climate change that may be caused by CAB Bank business operations, to ensure sustainable growth and reasonable returns to stakeholders.
+• Credit Risk Management: Credit risk refers to risk that a borrower or counterparty will not honor the contractual obligations in accordance with agreed terms in the contract.
+Also, credit risk can be defined as the risk of losses due to the borrower's default or deterioration of credit standing, resulting in losses to CAB Bank.
+CAB Bank thus places significance on credit risk management compatible with international standards and regulatory requirements, implementation of a prudent credit risk management framework and appropriate to the nature, complexity, and size of their business activities. environmental impacts and climate change that may be caused by CAB Bank business operations, to ensure sustainable growth and reasonable returns to stakeholders.

-In 2023, CAB Bank focused on customer service and credit risk management for every customer segment to ensure that risk levels are under an acceptable risk appetite.
+In 2024, CAB Bank focused on customer service and credit risk management for every customer segment to ensure that risk levels are under an acceptable risk appetite.
 Meanwhile, digital disruption prompted CAB Bank to focus more on stringent customer screening criteria while prioritizing sustainable assistance measures - particularly for small and micro-businesses as well as retail customers - while also seeking to acquire customers with stronger financial status and sound debt servicing ability.
 Moreover, CAB Bank has a policy to integrate public health-related risk - which may affect customers' business operations through physical risk and transition risk, - as one of the factors for the credit underwriting process and use it as one of the components in assessing impacts on the Bank's credit portfolio.